 - The Faculty is a post-modern take on this.

-- The novel by Robert A Heinlein, right down to the physically weak "true form" of The Puppet Masters, a grapefruit-sized globule reminiscent of Metroid's eponymous creatures.
+- The novel by Robert A. Heinlein, right down to the physically weak "true form" of The Puppet Masters; "Grayish, faintly translucent, and shot through with darker structure, shapeless - (reminiscent) of a giant clot of frogs' eggs."

 - By the time it was made into a movie, it was considered a rehash of Invasion of the Body Snatchers.
 In a case of Executive Meddling, the story was compressed and simplified, and they were given a trendier "reptilian" form.
 (Ironically, Heinlein's novel was published four years prior to Invasion of the Body Snatchers, so if anything was a ripoff, it was the latter, now more famous work.)